 As these cities are so close to each other their names are often linked together.
 And their populations are combined too, totalling around 148,000 people.
 However, figures do seem to differ – presumably because the population in each city fluctuates.

 Napier-Hastings often experience the best weather in the country.
-The region boasts a mild Mediterranean climate and fewer winds than other coastal areas, plus they have heaps of orchards, wineries, hiking trails, art deco buildings and restaurants.
+The region boasts a mild Mediterranean climate and fewer winds than other coastal areas, plus they have heaps of orchards, wineries, hiking trails, art deco buildings, restaurants, and other activities suited for kids.
 It’s not hard to see why so many people fall for this area!

 We also love that this region is very community-based.
 If you choose to move there, you’ll find plenty of fantastic local businesses to support and friendly locals keen to show you the ropes.